 Audio Authentication and Visual Inspection

 Sound waves can tell us a lot about a recording.
-Like metadata, the visual elements of a sound wave can expose characteristics of an audio recording without even having to listen to it.
-These characteristics can be important, especially when it …Read More
+Like metadata, the visual elements of a sound wave can expose the characteristics of an audio recording without even having to listen to it.
+These characteristics can be important, especially when …Read More

 Bell Labs was the first to discover that spoken word patterns and sounds could be identified and characteristics examined to identify the individual who made them.
 This has been a very important advancement in forensic science because the potential to assist law enforcement is well …Read More